Budgeting Made Easy

 There are plenty of ways that you can gain access to good budgeting tools for free.
 Or, if you prefer, you can pay for software or an online platform if it suits your needs.

 • Check your checking account first.
 Many banks and credit unions offer a free budgeting tool as part of their online and mobile banking platforms.
-This can be beneficial, since it’s already integrated with your main account.
+This can be beneficial since it’s already integrated with your main account.

 • Look online or in your app store.
 There are plenty of free budgeting tools available online or in the app store for your favorite mobile device.
 Just make sure they’re well-reviewed and secure, since you will need to link it up to your financial accounts.

 • Use desktop budgeting software.
-If you’re concerned about the risk of unauthorized access online, find a budgeting software for your home desktop.
+If you’re concerned about the risk of unauthorized access online, find budgeting software for your home desktop.
 This will help you budget without increasing your risk.

 If none of those options suit your needs and goals, then you can go old-school.
-Either do pen and paper budgeting or build your own spreadsheet.
+Either do pen-and-paper budgeting or build your own spreadsheet.
 We offer some free worksheets that can help you get started:

 Spending Planners